Qualified doctors Certified medications Online consultation with aftercare

 What can you do?

 As you age, your skin ages too.
-The menopausal transition accelerates this process.
+Menopause accelerates this process.
 It's important to take care of your skin through eating healthily, adopting effective skin care routines and minimising stress (lower cortisol means less collagen breakdown and better skin).

 • Stop smoking and limit your alcohol intake.
 There is an overwhelming amount of scientific evidence that links smoking and alcohol consumption to facial ageing.
 The more a person smokes, the greater the risk.
 The same applies to drinking alcohol: too much alcohol extracts moisture from the skin and disrupts the production of collagen.